Trusting God in ministry isn’t always easy. We read books and

 have enough for every family that came.

-Just a few days before Christmas, I stood right in the middle of
+Late in December, I stood right in the middle of

 Union Square on the hectic and bustling streets of New York City.